 20F- 3.2.5 REAR VIEW MIRROR – One (1) single pane rear view mirror, with a maximum size of 8’ x 2”, may be mounted at the top of the windshield.
 No multi-image or side mirrors.
 Drivers wearing approved head and neck restraint devices may use one (1) spot mirror that must be mounted to the #10 A bar.
 The Spot Mirror must be a maximum diameter of three inches (3”).

-20F- 3.3 DASH BOARD – Stock unit may be removed but must be replaced with magnetic sheet steel, a minimum of 24-gage (0.025 inch thick), of similar design the full width of the body.
+20F- 3.3 DASH BOARD – Stock dashboard may be removed but must be replaced with magnetic sheet steel, a minimum of 24-gage (0.025 inch thick), of similar design the full width of the body.

 20F- 3.4 FIREWALLS